Leptonita/Leptonita/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on frontend web development and audiovisual services at ✨LEPTONES ✨
+- 🔭 I’m currently working as a frontend web developer and on audiovisual services at ✨LEPTONES ✨
 - 🌱 I’m currently learning ReactJS and Javascript
 - 👯 I’m looking to collaborate on web projects
 - 📫 How to reach me: gloria@iris611.com